ephraimduncan/license-action/README.md

 This is a GitHub Action that automatically add a specified type of open source license to a repository that does not have a license

+_A submission for the [DEV: GitHub Actions For Open Source!](https://dev.to/devteam/announcing-the-github-actions-hackathon-on-dev-3ljn) hackathon_

 ## Setup

 1. **Add a workflow file** to your project (e.g. `.github/workflows/license.yml`):